Lake St Lucia and St Lucia, the Eastern Shores with Cape Vidol, Sodwana Bay and Mabibi, Lake Sibaya and north to Kosi Bay.

 Sodwana Bay is one of the top 10 dive sites in the world.
 South Africa’s best coral reef complex is here plus the highest density of hippos and crocodiles in the country.

 Sodwana is of course all about what is in the water.
-Visibility is usually good, averaging 12 to 15m.
-The protected marine area some 150km’s long and extends three nautical miles out to sea.
+The beach for lovely long walks.
+Swimming is possible all year round as the water is warm at around 22 degrees and higher in summer.
+Under water, visibility is usually good, averaging 12 to 15m.
+The protected marine area is some 150km’s long and extends three nautical miles out to sea.
 The 50kms of coral gardens, reefs and overhangs are home to over 80 percent of South Africa’s fish species.
 These high altitude reefs and generally good visibility, make diving a pleasure.
 On the Indian Ocean seabed there are several canyons that cut the continental shelf.

 For scuba: the best diving spots are 2 Mile Reef, 5 Mile Reef, 7 Mile Reef (fantastic spot!) and 9 Mile Reef (a good dive site but not a good place out of the water-careful of theft from parked cars), each with unique characteristics.
 There is also excellent diving at Rocktail Bay and Mabibi.
 Shark diving is also good with regular sightings of Ragged Tooth Shark, Zambezi and Tiger Shark, even the Great White and occasionally in summer, the greatest of fish, the Whale Shark.